Buying Electric Guitars

 The most commonly asked and hardest to answer question I receive on this topic.
 I recommend to spend as much as you possibly can.
 If it means waiting and saving 6 more months to get that guitar you really have your heart set on, DO IT!!
 Avoid buying electric guitars in a guitar buying frenzy.
 Trust me, I have been there, done that and regretted it.
 Below will give you a guide of what you can get within your budget:

 Under $500 – in this range you will get starter guitars or guitar/amp packs.
 Brands I recommend in this pricing range are Squier, Epiphone, Ibanez and Yamaha.
 These brands are dedicated to producing good quality guitars in this budget range.
-These companies also make more expensive instruments.
-They are interested in building your trust in their brand.
+These companies make more expensive instruments.
+Your trust in their brand is important.
 These are ideal instruments for someone who is starting as a guitarist.

 $500-$1000 – a price range that is great for a hobby player that has outgrown their starter guitar and looking for something with a bit more class.
 Guitars in this price range have better woods and electronics.
-More care is taken in assembling the instrument.
 This provides better playing comfort and greater sound.
 Charvel are currently making guitars that are fantastic in this price range.

 $1000-$1500 – Ok now we are starting to buy some seriously good guitars.
 High end Ibanez and USA made Fender guitars are recommended in this price range.
 For a hobby guitarist this price range will give you an instrument to cherish for a lifetime.

 $1500 and above – professional grade instruments.
 The iconic Gibson Les Paul and several high end brands like Paul Reed Smith (PRS) feature in this price range.
-If you intend on making money as a performing guitarist then I recommend spending your money on guitars in this price category.
+Also, if you intend on making money as a performing guitarist then I recommend spending your money on guitars in this price category.

 Don’t be afraid to ask for the best price possible.
 Also see what extras that the shop can include.
 Get deals on cases, tuners, leads, straps or guitar picks to sweeten the deal.